Hiring manager's guide

 How to Evaluate AI Fluency When Hiring AI fluency is now a baseline skill.

 In 2026, AI fluency is a baseline expectation for most knowledge work hires.
-The challenge is evaluating it honestly — candidates can fake high-level claims easily.
-Here are the interview questions and tasks that surface real fluency.
+The challenge is evaluating it honestly: candidates can fake high-level claims easily.
+Here are the interview questions and tasks that surface real fluency from someone who has actually built it.

 Short answer